ben-pr-p/guestbook/README.md

 This is designed to run on Cloudflare Workers, and stores data in a Cloudflare D1 SQLite database.

-The big challenge was getting this dynamic content to layer on top of (Obsidian Publish)[https://obsidian.md/publish].
+The big challenge was getting this dynamic content to layer on top of [Obsidian Publish](https://obsidian.md/publish).
 The solution I found was throwing a div with `#guestbook` on any page I wanted the guestbook to appear in, and then throwing the following into my `publish.js`:

 ```javasacript
 const handler = () => {
   if (document.querySelector('#guestbook')) {